wayne1116/LeetCode/Weekly Contest/Weekly Contest(211-220)/Weekly Contest 219/README.md

 In this problem, I use the dynamic programming method to solve this problem.<br>
 According to the description, we have to satisfy the following condition:
-- remove either the leftmost stone or the rightmost stone.
+- remove either the leftmost stone or the rightmost stone
+- when it's Bob turn, minimize the score's difference
+- when it's Alice turn, maximize the difference in the score

+so

 ## 1691.
 Maximum Height by Stacking Cuboids